kubernetes/enhancements/keps/sig-auth/4601-authorize-with-selectors/README.md

 logs or events for this purpose.
 -->

+Using this feature is a cluster-admin activity with `AuthorizeNodeWithSelectors` controlling usage in the node authorizer and the authorization webhook selection indicating whether the field and label selectors are honored.

 ###### How can someone using this feature know that it is working for their instance?

 <!--